BigPolarBear1/factorization/README.md

 So check_higher_degrees shows how we can move up to degree 4, and basically do a large prime variation where we generate B-smooth candidates that are divisible by all odd exponent factors and the part that doesn't factor of an earlier B-smooth candidate found by sieving quadratics (odd_mod).
 We can keep moving up in degree and also slightly change odd_mod.. and I'm fairly sure there is a way with this to ensure as few as possible new factors are introduced... hence reducing the amount of total B-smooths required.
 Let me work out the exact math for this though..

+First things first, generalize these calculations to any even degree and then work out how that shifts b-smooth candidate values... once that's done I can finish my work and add all the optimizations (including an actual sieve interval)..

 #### To run from folder "polysieve" WORK IN PROGRES...extremely early version:</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:    python3 run_qs.py -keysize 100 -base 500 -debug 0 -lin_size 10_000 -quad_size 1